jatin-G-V/csv_package/README.md

 Password: <TestPyPI API token>
 ```

-The package is available on TestPyPI for distribution and further testing.
+The package was successfully published to TestPyPI for distribution and testing.

 ## Installing from TestPyPI